-Our book selections may include books about the history of conservation, about a species and the challenges it faces, or books that impart how we can be better stewards of the natural world.
+Our book selections may include titles about the history of conservation, , a species and the challenges it faces, or books that impart how we can be better stewards of the natural world.
 In the past we've featured books like Braiding Sweetgrass, The Home Place and Silent Spring.

-Our book discussions are open to anyone who likes to read, wants to learn more about conservation, U.S Fish and Wildlife Service employees and the public.
-Even if you have not read or finished the book selection yet, please join us for these informal conversations about conservation literature, where we reflection on the text, answer discussion questions, and foster connections with one another.
+Our book discussions are open to anyone who likes to read, wants to learn more about conservation, U.S Fish and Wildlife Service (Service) employees and the public.
+Everyone is welcome!
+Even if you have not read or finished the book selection yet, please join us for these informal conversations about conservation literature, where we reflect on the text, answer discussion questions, and foster connections with one another.